Audiveris/audiveris/docs/_pages/ui_tools/text.md

 A chord name is a musical symbol which names and describes the related chord.

-Examples of chord names are: C, D7, F♯, B♭min, Em♭5, G6/B, Gdim, F♯m7, Em♭5, D7♯5, Am7♭5,
-A(9), BMaj7/D♯, ...
+For example:
+`C`, `D7`, `F♯`, `B♭min`, `Em♭5`, `G6/B`, `Gdim`, `F♯m7`, `Em♭5`, `D7♯5`, `Am7♭5`,
+`A(9)`, `BMaj7/D♯`.

 **IMPORTANT NOTICE**:
-As of this writing, Audiveris is not yet able to recognize chord names that include a sharp (``♯``) or a flat (``♭``) character.
+As of this writing, Audiveris engine is not yet able to recognize chord names that include true sharp (``♯``) or flat (``♭``) characters.
 Perhaps one day, we will succeed in training Tesseract OCR on this text content.
-For the time being, Audiveris is however able to recognize such chord names, when these characters have been replaced (by an OCR "mistake", or by manual modification) by more "usual"
+For the time being, Audiveris is able to recognize such chord names when these characters have been replaced (by OCR "mistake", or by manual modification) by more "usual" characters:
-characters:
+{: .nota-bg }
 * ``'#'`` (number) as replacement for ``'♯'`` (sharp),
 * ``'b'`` (lowercase b) as replacement for ``'♭'`` (flat).
+{: .nota-bg }

 When you OCR a chord name word, Audiveris may be able to decode it as a chord name and thus wrap it within a chord name sentence.

-If Audiveris was unsuccessful, you can still force the chord name role (at sentence level) and type in the missing `b` or `#` characters if so needed (at word level).
+If Audiveris has failed, you can still force the chord name role (at sentence level) and type in the missing `b` or `#` characters if so needed (at word level).
-The chord name will then be re-decoded on-the-fly with its new textual content.
+The chord name will then be decoded on-the-fly with its new textual content.

+Note you don't have to manually enter the true sharp or flat signs.
+Entering them via their Unicode value is a bit tricky, and finally useless.
+Instead, when a text has been recognized or assigned as a chord name, its internal `b` or `#` characters are automatically replaced by their true alteration signs.
+For example, you can type "Bb" then press `Enter` and the chord name will be translated and displayed as "B♭".

 ### Lyric Line